trevortomesh/curriculum-vitae/README.md

 #### Committees

+**Member - UWRF Student Support Services Coach Search and Screen Committee (2023)**

+- Participated in the search for a new academic coach for the Student Support Services at UWRF.

-**Chair - University of Regina Coop Committee (2022)** The Coop Committee oversees the review and approval of coop position applications and evaluates coop reports.
+**Chair - University of Regina Coop Committee (2022)**

+- The Coop Committee oversees the review and approval of coop position applications and evaluates coop reports.

-**Student Representative - University of Regina Creative Technologies Committee (2017-2018)** Participated in joint meetings of the Arts and Computer Science departments to shape the direction of the Creative Technologies program.
+**Student Representative - University of Regina Creative Technologies Committee (2017-2018)**

+- Participated in joint meetings of the Arts and Computer Science departments to shape the direction of the Creative Technologies program.

-#### Peer-Reviewed Articles
+#### Peer-Review

 1. Mouhoub, Malek, et al., eds.
 Recent Trends and Future Technology in Applied Intelligence: 31st International Conference on Industrial Engineering and Other Applications of Applied Intelligent Systems, IEA/AIE 2018, Montreal, QC, Canada, June 25-28, 2018, Proceedings.
 Vol. 10868.
 Springer, 2018.
 2. Amine, Abdelmalek, et al., eds.
 Computational Intelligence and Its Applications: 6th IFIP TC 5 International Conference, CIIA 2018, Oran, Algeria, May 8-10, 2018, Proceedings.
 Vol. 522.
 Springer, 2018.

+#### Other

+**Faculty Advisor - UWRF Turning Point USA (2023 - Present)**

+- Providing guidance, mentorship, and support to student activists in establishing and maintaining a TPUSA chapter on campus, coordinating events, promoting conservative values, advocating for limited government and free-market principles, and maintaining compliance with university policies, thus contributing to the organization's mission of empowering the next generation of conservative leaders.

 ## Teaching

-### Assistant Professor (Tenure Track) University of Wisconsin - River Falls (2022 - Present)
+**Assistant Professor (Tenure Track) University of Wisconsin - River Falls (2022 - Present)**

 Courses Taught: